 - Jiffy Corn Muffin Mix - Jiffy Corn Muffin Mix is a pre-packaged dry muffin mix.
 You will need 8 ounces or 1 box.
 It comes in a blue and white box and is found on the baking aisle in the grocery store.

-- Canned Whole Kernel Corn - 1 15-ounce can of whole kernel corn will give you the best taste and texture for this recipe.
-Make sure you read the label for “whole kernel” as this will give you the desired texture.
+- Canned Whole Kernel Corn - 1 15-ounce can of whole kernel corn will give this recipe the best taste and texture.

 - Canned Creamed Corn - 1 15-ounce can of creamed corn.
-It is a sweet corn that is combined with a milk or cream base, giving it a similar consistency to a thick soup.
+It is a sweet corn combined with a milk or cream base, giving it a similar consistency to a thick soup.

-- Sour Cream - Try this recipe with 1 cup of full-fat sour cream first so you know the original consistency.
-No need to buy the expensive brand, the generic store brand is just as good and usually less expensive.
+- Sour Cream - Try this recipe with 1 cup of full-fat sour cream first to know the original consistency.

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*